 The Diller Teen Fellows program was established in San Francisco, California, in 1997 by the Helen Diller Family Foundation, a Supporting Foundation of the Jewish Community Federation and Endowment Fund.
 The first cohort of the program began its activity in San Francisco in January 1998.
-Since then, the program has expanded to include 32 participating communities across the United States, Canada, South Africa, Australia, South America, Europe, and Israel.
+Since then, the program has expanded to include 16 partnerships and 32 participating communities across the globe.

-Today, the Diller Teen Fellows is recognized as a premier leadership development program for Jewish teens.
-The program provides a unique model for experiencing Jewish pluralism, Peoplehood, and North American-South African-Australian-South American-European- Israeli partnership.
-The program has graduated more than 3,400 alumni, leaders actively engaged in improving the future of their communities, Israel, and the Jewish people.
+Today, Diller Teen Fellows is recognized as a premier leadership development program for Jewish teens.
+The program provides a unique model for experiencing Jewish pluralism and Peoplehood.
+The program has graduated over 3,400 alumni -leaders actively engaged in improving the future of their communities, Israel, and the Jewish people.

-It is Helen Diller’s strong conviction that investing in teens today will create future Jewish leaders for generations to come.
+It was Helen Diller’s z'l strong conviction that investing in teens today will create future Jewish leaders for generations to come.

 "[Diller Teen Fellows] helps teens develop skills, knowledge, and a sense of commitment that will equip them to assume leadership roles in the Jewish community."